-Most of the fields on the Sun/Moon Calculator main form and the Rise/Set Criteria form can be set when the program starts by passing parameters to the program.
+Most of the fields on the Sun/Moon Calculator main form and the Sun/Moon Search Criteria form can be set when the program starts by passing parameters to the program.
 This can be useful if the calculator is started by a program that can automatically generate most of the parameters.
 For example, the calculator could be invoked from a program that determined the azimuth and altitude from a vantage point to a feature with which you want to align the Sun or Moon; from those values, the program could generate azimuth and altitude limits for the Sun or Moon, and pass them to the calculator, which could then find dates on which the Sun or Moon is near the feature.
 Although this would be easy to do, in practice, formulaic position limits would seem a poor substitute for a photographer’s aesthetic judgment.

 Simple applications are also possible.
 For example, parameters could be used to have the calculator perform a certain function on startup, such as showing Sun and Moon rise and set times for the next week, or showing Sun and Moon positions for the current day.
 These and similar applications can usually be handled with fixed parameters, and the calculator can be started using a Web link, a program shortcut, or the like.

 By default, fields corresponding to given parameters are set, but the